uknwho/DEEP_Learning/README.md

 # Identifying the musical instrument from its Spectrograph Images - MATHWORKS Music Project.

+This Repository is a part of Deep Learning Course by MATHWORKS.
 Every Musical intrument have a specific pattern in thier respective spectrograph images.
 Using this images, a deep neural network can be developed which can identify to which Instrument the spectrograph belongs.

 The Network has been trained to detect 14 instruments
 1) Bells